alexwbi/alexwbi.github.io/_posts/2021-03-28-self-accountability.md

 My check-ins are on bi-weekly and monthly intervals, and this got me thinking, is it possible to have even shorter feedback loops?
 I think it is.
 - Sprints.
 If you're honest with yourself, it's easy to tell when you're sprinting vs not sprinting.
 Shane Parrish calls this [running vs jogging](https://twitter.com/ShaneAParrish/status/1373259646211911680).
 To be working fast enough, sprints are necessary.
 Obviously not all of the time or you'll burn out, but there has to be some amount of it.
 - Where does your mind wander?
-A good sign that you're moving fast enough is when your mind will wander to what you're working on when you're not working.
-This might not be healthy if overdone, but if your mind isn't wandering to the latest problem you're tackling at all, it's a sign you're not focused enough on it.
+A good sign that you're moving fast enough is when your mind wanders to the latest problem you're tackling when you're not working.
+This is _not_ healthy if overdone, but if it's not happening at all, it's a sign you're not focused enough on it.